 Why Talk to a Mesothelioma Specialist?

 Because mesothelioma is so rare, most doctors have never treated a mesothelioma patient before.
 Even many oncologists — doctors who specialize in treating cancer — haven’t directly dealt with the disease.
 That’s why it’s vital that you locate a treatment facility with qualified doctors who specialize in diagnosing and treating mesothelioma.
-These care centers offer mesothelioma patients the latest medical technology and cancer treatment options, including access to clinical trials and emerging treatments that may improve or even extend your life.
+These care centers offer mesothelioma patients the latest medical technology and cancer treatment options, including access to clinical trials and emerging treatments that may improve a patient’s prognosis or even extend their life.